Mouth Breather? Here’s What You Need to Know

-Breathing through you mouth, rather than your nose, can come with a host of unpleasant symptoms.
+Breathing through your mouth, rather than your nose, can come with a host of unpleasant symptoms.

 Though mouth breathing happens for different reasons in adults and children, the culprit is usually a nasal obstruction.
 When we breathe normally through the nose, the air we take in is warmed and moistened before it gets to our lungs.
-If a person has difficulty breathing through the nose, however, he or she is forced to take in cold, dry air through the mouth.
+If a person has difficulty breathing through the nose, however, they are forced to take in cold, dry air through the mouth.

 What causes it?

 Essentially an incorrect form of respiration, someone might be a mouth breather for a number of reasons.
 “Some kids do it out of habit,” explains Dr. Veronique Benhamou, director of periodontology at McGill University in Montreal.
 “Their bite may be off, or the position of the jaw and teeth may be such that when they sleep, their lips don’t quite close.”A child may also suffer from abnormally large tonsils, which can obstruct breathing.

 Dr. Harry Hoediono, president of the Ontario Dental Association, says mouth breathing may also occur as a result of a birth defect, like a deviated septum, that may make it more difficult to breathe through the nose.
 “It could even be a skeletal deformity that has never been picked up on, but that makes it easier for someone to breathe if they lean forward and breathe through their mouth,” he explains.

 Dr. Hoediono also says that some people, especially older people, can become a mouth breather as a result of taking medication, a condition called xerostomia.
 “In these cases, the dryness can be painful.
 It can feel like the mouth is burning,” he says.
 Mouth breathing can also develop after glands are damaged during chemotherapy and radiation treatments.

 Why is it a problem?